Hypocrate-code/HypLoad/README.md

 * Dark theme / Light theme
 ### Available soon :
 * Portability on iOS (si demandé)

+### Credits :
+This version of HypLoad is using under the hood [pytubefix](https://github.com/JuanBindez/pytubefix), thanks for his wonderful work.

 ### Small Overview :